Sharks in the Whitsundays

 They are important to reef health

 - Sharks play an important part in this ecosystem and act as the largest apex predator in their environment.
-While terrifying and scary to some, their role is vital to the health and well-being of this amazing part of the world.
+While terrifying to some, their role is vital to the health and well-being of this amazing part of the world.
 They balance ecosystems, keeping species below them in the food chain in check.
-They are often an indicator of marine health, as their presence is normal and healthy to most marine environments.
+They are often an indicator of marine health, as their presence is normal and healthy to marine environments.
 They help ensure species diversity by picking off weak and sick animals as well as keeping species numbers from getting too high.
-All of things work together to ensure the health of the reef.
+Most of all, their presence continues to ensure the health of the reef.

 They affect the ecosystem